Cori Bush

 Cori Anika Bush (born July 21, 1976) is an American politician, nurse, pastor, and Black Lives Matter activist who served as the U.S. representative for from 2021 to 2025.
-The district includes all of the city of St. Louis and most of northern St. Louis County.
+She is a member of the Democratic Party and the Democratic Socialists of America.

-A member of the Democratic Party, Bush defeated 10-term incumbent Lacy Clay in a 2020 U.S. House of Representatives primary election primarily viewed as an upset, advancing to the November general election in a solidly Democratic congressional district.
-Bush is the first African-American woman to serve in the U.S. House of Representatives from Missouri.
-She ran unsuccessfully in the Democratic primary for the district in 2018 and the 2016 U.S. Senate election in Missouri.
-Bush was featured in the 2019 Netflix related documentary film Knock Down the House, which covered her first primary challenge to Clay.
-Bush was a member of the group known as "the Squad" in the U.S. House.
+Bush was first elected to Congress in 2020 after defeating incumbent Lacy Clay in the Democratic primary.
+She previously ran against Clay for the seat in 2018.
+Her 2018 campaign was featured in the 2019 Netflix documentary film Knock Down the House.
+She is the first African-American woman to serve in the U.S. House of Representatives from Missouri.
+She was re-elected in 2022.

-In August 2024, Bush lost the Democratic nomination for her seat to a primary challenger in a race described as having "received outsize attention", with politician Wesley Bell winning (45.6% vs. 51.1%).
-Pro-Israel lobbying groups in the U.S. had spent large amounts to defeat Bush in the context of her positions on the Gaza war.
+In 2024, Bush lost the Democratic primary to St. Louis County prosecuting attorney Wesley Bell.
+She ran again in 2026, losing to Bell in a primary rematch.

 Early life and education

 Bush was born on July 21, 1976, in St. Louis and graduated from Cardinal Ritter College Prep High School in 1994.
 Her father, Errol Bush, is an alderman in Northwoods, Missouri, and previously served as mayor.
 In the summer of 1994, at 18 years old, Bush became pregnant after being raped and had an abortion.
 A year later, she had a second abortion when she was 19 years old.

 Bush studied at Harris–Stowe State University for one year (1995–96) and worked at a preschool until 2001.
 She earned a Diploma in Nursing from the Lutheran School of Nursing in 2008.